JakeMoralez/FlectoneWeb/pulse/en/parts/cooldown.md

 ### `cooldown`

-Usage cooldown
+::: details Usage cooldown

-::: info HOW TO USE COOLDOWN?
+How to use?

 Replace `false` with `true` and restart `FlectonePulse` using the `/flectonepulse reload` command.
 Additional cooldown settings will appear AUTOMATICALLY

 The cooldown configuration will look like this: